 Insiders and Outsiders

-Valid access to the Holy City, and thus the tree of life, assumes moral innocence and honor.
+Valid access to the holy city, and thus the tree of life, assumes moral innocence and honor.
 The moral implications of having one’s name written in the Lamb’s book of life are likewise unmistakable (Rev. 21:27).
-Angels posted at the city’s twelve pearl gates (vs. 12) suggest as much the barring entry of anything inconsistent with both the moral/spiritual nature of the city and the character of the life it exemplifies (yet another allusion to Genesis 3) as it does their heartfelt invitation and welcome.
-Again, Proverb’s “personified wisdom” raises her voice: “Beside the gates leading into the city, at the entrances, she cries aloud: ‘To you, O men, I call out; I raise my voice to all mankind’” (Prov.
-8:3, 4, NIV).
+Angels being posted at the city’s 12 pearl gates (vs. 12) suggests as much the need to bar entry to anything inconsistent with both the moral/spiritual nature of the city and the character of the life it exemplifies (yet another allusion to Genesis 3) as it does their heartfelt invitation and welcome.
+Again, Proverbs’ “personified wisdom” raises her voice: “Beside the gates leading into the city, at the entrances, she cries aloud: ‘“To you, O people, I call, and my cry is to all that live’” (Prov.
+8:3, 4, NRSV).
 The phrase “anything unclean” (Rev. 21:27, NIV) is not used in a literal cultic sense, but rather “metaphorically in a moral sense of people who are immoral.”8 It is a cultic perspective that encompasses a moral sense.
 People are in view: who they are; how they are oriented morally (Rev. 22:11).